codesmythe/gnucash-docs-rst/source/guide/C/ch_accts.rst

    -  process payment

-6. Asset No matter how diverse they are, GnuCash handles many other situations easily.
+6. Asset: No matter how diverse they are, GnuCash handles many other situations easily.
 The account type “Asset”, covers all assets not listed above.